Pay-per-click Advertising Guide for Lawyers

 Average CPC

 What is the average CPC for law firms?
 The average cost per click (CPC) for a law firm depends on two factors: practice area and competition.
-Personal Injury-related and car accident keywords tend to cost around $150 to $300 per click.
+Personal injury and car accident keywords tend to cost around $150 to $300 per click.
 A higher cost is often seen in highly populated cities, where there are more competitors bidding for the same type of keywords.
 Other practice areas have similar CPC, Workers comp could cost around $100 to $200 per click, DUI could cost around $80 to $160 per click, and Disability law could cost way less than $100.
 That is not to say there are cheaper keywords to target, but we are talking about one of the most competitive niches in Digital Marketing, PPC for Attorneys.

 Check out this case study, where Consultwebs dramatically improved our law firm client’s PPC numbers, when we began managing a campaign they were running through Google.